Tag archives for Pilsen

 Murals in Chicago: an Open Conversation concerning Immigration History, Civil Rights and Cultural Identities

-Author: Chuqing (Louisa) Zhao Program of Study: SSD MAPSS Three years ago, when I first came to the United States, I was deeply impressed by murals.
+Author: Chuqing (Louisa) Zhao Program of Study: Master of Arts Program in the Social Sciences (MAPSS), Division of the Social Sciences (SSD) Three years ago, when I first came to the United States, I was deeply impressed by murals.
 The city is a big and living canvas for people coming from different corners of the world.
-Paintings on walls vividly tell stories about race and immigration, hope and inspiration.
-Through a city...
+Paintings on walls...

 Feeling Mexican Styles in Pilsen

-Author: Minghao Yang Program of Study: SSD Computational Social Science Pilsen, which refers to either a populous city of Czech, or a renowned type of beer born in Czech, seems to have nothing to do with Mexico or Mexicans; however, Pilsen in Chicago is an exception, with Mexican ingredients building up its exotic culture.
-Before I explain the reasons,...
+Author: Minghao Yang Program of Study: Master in Computational Social Science, Division of the Social Sciences (SSD) Pilsen, which refers to either a populous city of Czech, or a renowned type of beer born in Czech, seems to have nothing to do with Mexico or Mexicans; however, Pilsen in Chicago is an exception, with Mexican ingredients building up its...

 The Identity of Pilsen—Spanish Language Presence, Cultural Appropriation, and Gentrification

-Author: Yuxin Fan Program of Study: Humanities MAPH For any visitors to neighborhoods formed by an ethnic diaspora, they must have been greeted by the profusion of street names and shop signs in foreign languages.
-Indeed, racial minority groups tend to congregate when migrating to a new place.
-It is hard for the newly nascent communities to forget the...
+Author: Yuxin Fan Program of Study: Master of Arts Program in the Humanities (MAPH), Division of the Humanities (HUM) For any visitors to neighborhoods formed by an ethnic diaspora, they must have been greeted by the profusion of street names and shop signs in foreign languages.
+Indeed, racial minority groups tend to congregate when migrating to a new place....